Quantitative Analysis of a Transient Dynamics of a Gene Regulatory Network: Effect of the baseline production

-We now see that when $\epsilon >0$, the denominator in Eq.(\ref{statsol}) does not vanish for $m=0$, and this expression is well defined for $m \ge 0$ with a nonzero value of $K$.
+When $\epsilon >0$, the numerator in Eq.(\ref{statsol}) does not diverge for $m=0$, and this expression is well defined for $m \ge 0$ with a nonzero value of $C$.
 Therefore, $p_m(t)$ for $m>0$ does not vanish in the limit of $t \to \infty$, in contrast to the case of $\epsilon=0$.
-However, the initial behavior of the time-dependent probability distribution is similar to that for $\epsilon=0$.
-Also, for sufficiently small $\epsilon$, The probability will be nearly concentrated at $m=0$ in the limit of $t \to \infty$.
-Following the similar computation used to derive Eq.(\ref{leakrate}), we see that the rate of the leakage to $m=0$ is given as
+This is because $m=0$ is not an absorbing state any more.
+Similar situation is encountered in population dynamics, where influx of immigration plays the role of baseline production in the current model~\cite{meerson13}.
+However, the discussion for $\epsilon=0$ is still relevant when $\epsilon$ is sufficiently small, because the initial behavior of the time-dependent probability distribution is similar to that for $\epsilon=0$: The stable fixed point of the deterministic equation is the dominant state only at early times, and the occupation probability of the stable fixed point of the deterministic rate equation will be much smaller than $p_0(t)$ in the limit of $t \to \infty$, most of it concentrated at $m=0$.